People in the Kier Lab

 William M. Kier

 I received my Ph.D. in Zoology in 1983 at Duke University, where I was a student of Stephen A. Wainwright.
 After leaving Duke I was a Postdoctoral Scholar at Woods Hole Oceanographic Institution, Woods Hole, MA.
 Following my postdoc at WHOI, I was a National Science Foundation-NATO Postdoctoral Scholar and worked at the Marine Biological Association of the UK Laboratories in Plymouth, England and the Stazione Zoologica in Naples, Italy.
-I joined the faculty of the University of North Carolina at Chapel Hill in 1985 and am currently Chair of the Department of Biology.
+I joined the faculty of the University of North Carolina at Chapel Hill in 1985.
 For additional information, please see my CV.

 Students / Postdocs